๐Ÿ“–Guideยท5 min read

 The goal isn't perfection.
 It's ownership.
 Even one day a week of your own programming gives your athletes something no outside program can: a coach who designed today's workout with them in mind.

 The hardest part of programming isn't writing a single workout.
-It's tracking what accumulates across a week, a month, a training cycle.
+It's the accounting โ€“ tracking what accumulates across a week, a month, a training cycle.
 Which muscle groups have you loaded?
 What movements need more rest?
 Are you actually varying time domains, or defaulting to 12-minute AMRAPs every day?
+Did the twice-a-week members get enough variety, or is the answer obvious only because you're about to program the same three movements again?

-Software can show you that map from day one.
-When you see recovery status, movement frequency, and loading patterns laid out visually, you develop the instincts that otherwise take years to build.
-Mistakes that would go unnoticed โ€” hammering the posterior chain three days running, neglecting gymnastics for weeks โ€” become obvious before they become problems.
+Software shows you the map from day one.
+Recovery status, movement frequency, energy budgets, loading patterns โ€“ laid out visually while you build.
+Mistakes that would go unnoticed (hammering the posterior chain three days running, neglecting gymnastics for weeks, quietly repeating your five favorite movements) become obvious before they become problems your members notice.
+Meanwhile, the twenty percent of programming that's actually creative โ€“ the part worth your Sunday โ€“ stays yours.

 Next Steps